P-p-H-d/mlib/README.md

 you may use M\_DEFAULT\_OPLIST to define the operator list of such types or you can just omit it.

-An iterator doesn't have a constructor nor destructor methods.
+NOTE: An iterator doesn't have a constructor nor destructor methods.

-Other operators are:
+Other documented operators are:

 * NEW (type) -> type pointer: alloc a new object suitable aligned.
-The returned object is not initialized.
-INIT operator shall be called.
+The returned object is **not initialized**.
+INIT operator should be called.
 Default is M\_MEMORY\_ALLOC.
-* DEL (&obj) : free the allocated uninitialized object 'obj' (default is M\_MEMORY\_DEL).
+* DEL (&obj): free the allocated uninitialized object 'obj' (default is M\_MEMORY\_DEL).
 The object is not cleared before being free.
 The object shall have been allocated by the NEW operator.
-* REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer (either NULL or a pointer returned by the RALLOC operator itself) to an array of number objects of this type.
+* REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer (either NULL or a pointer returned by the REALLOC operator itself) to an array of number objects of this type.
 Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
 New objects are not initialized.
+Freed objects are not cleared.
 Default is M\_MEMORY\_REALLOC.
 * FREE (&obj) : free the allocated uninitialized array object 'obj' (default is M\_MEMORY\_FREE).
-The object is not cleared before being free.
+The objects are not cleared before being free.
 The object shall have been allocated by the REALLOC operator.
-* INIT\_MOVE(objd, objc): Initialize 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
+* INIT\_MOVE(objd, objc): Initialize 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc', and then clear 'objc'.
 It is equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
-* MOVE(objd, objc): Set 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
+* MOVE(objd, objc): Set 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
-* SWAP(objd,objc): Swap the object c and object d contains.
+* SWAP(objd, objc): Swap the object 'objc' and the object 'objd' states.
 * CLEAN(obj): Empty the container from all its objects.
-Nearly like CLEAR execpt that the container 'obj' remains initialized (but empty).
+Nearly like CLEAR except that the container 'obj' remains initialized (but empty).
 * HASH (obj) --> size_t: return a hash of the object (used for hash table).
 Default is performing a hash of the memory representation of the object.
 * EQUAL(obj1, obj2) --> bool: return true if both objects are equal, false otherwise.
-Default is using memcmp.
+Default is using the C comparison operator.
 * CMP(obj1, obj2) --> int: return a negative integer if obj1 < obj2, 0 if obj1 = obj2, a positive integer otherwise.
 Default is C comparison operators.
 * ADD(obj1, obj2, obj3) : set obj1 to the sum of obj2 and obj3.
 Default is '+' C operator.
 * SUB(obj1, obj2, obj3) : set obj1 to the difference of obj2 and obj3.
 Default is '-' C operator.